The 12 best ways to avoid inheritance tax

-elderly coupleWhen you die you may want your estate to pass on to your children but having to pay inheritance tax (IHT) may reduce the amount of your estate that ends up in their pockets.
-In 2022/23 a record total of £7.1bn was paid in inheritance tax to HMRC, smashing the previous record of £6.05bn paid in 2021/22.
-It is predicted that the 2023/24 tax year will set a new record of around £7.6bn.
+elderly coupleWhen you die you may want your estate to pass on to your children but having to pay inheritance tax (IHT) may reduce the amount of your estate that ends up in their hands.
+In 2023/24 a record total of £7.5bn was paid in inheritance tax to HMRC, smashing the previous record of £7.1bn paid in 2022/23.
+It is predicted that the 2024/25 tax year will set a new record of around £7.7bn.
+This likely to increase further in 2027 after the Chancellor of the Exchequer announced, in the Autumn Budget, that from April 2027 defined contribution pensions will be liable to inheritance tax when the holder dies.

 Before we start, it is worth knowing what your potential inheritance tax bill could be.
 This inheritance tax calculator will quickly work out what your potential IHT bill could be, in the worst-case scenario.
-The average IHT bill in the UK is £214,000 according the latest data from HMRC.
+The average IHT bill in the UK is £215,000 according to the latest data from HMRC.

 The information in this article provides an excellent guide to saving inheritance tax, including tips to cut your potential IHT bill.
 However when it comes to implementation, which actions are best for you and which will have the greatest impact on your IHT bill depends on your circumstances.

-At the moment it is possible to request a FREE Inheritance Tax Check* with a tax professional that will not only quantify the size of your potential inheritance tax bill (but will tell you the exact steps you need to take to reduce your IHT bill.
-Most importantly of all, there is no obligation on your part to do anything when you request a review.
-That's why I strongly suggest that all readers take advantage of this free check while it's still available.
+At the moment it is possible to request a FREE Inheritance Tax Check* with a local, well rated financial adviser who will not only quantify the size of your potential inheritance tax bill, but will also tell you the steps you need to take to reduce it.
+Most important of all, there is no obligation on your part to do anything when you request a review.
+That's why I suggest that all readers take advantage of this free check while it's available and especially after the government's rule change in relation to pensions and inheritance tax.

 Free IHT Check